PEN Centres are voices for literature and freedom of expression in

 Norway to New Zealand.

-Each Centre has its own focus and priorities – campaigning for
+Above all else, centres must adhere to the ideals of the PEN Charter.
+However, each Centre has its own focus and priorities – campaigning for

 freedom of expression, for example, or pioneering education and